1/10/26, Saturday: Synthfest Session 1 (6:00 PM)

 • There are no brick-and-mortar outlets to get tickets.
 If you don’t have a credit or debit card or don’t do online transactions, that’s cool.
 Drop us a line at stage33@stage33live.com and we’ll work it out.

-• Tickets at the door will be $20.
+• Tickets at the door (AS AVAILABLE) will be $20.
 We can’t process plastic at the door, cash is best.

 • Questions?
 Drop us a line at stage33@stage33live.com or text/voicemail 802-289-0148.
 (Text is generally better.
 Protip: We don’t have actual staff to answer the phone.)

-Connor Garvey and Putnam Smith will perform on Thursday, May 29 at 7:00 PM, Stage 33 Live, 33 Bridge Street in Bellows Falls, Vermont.
-Tickets are $15 in advance through stage33live.com or $20 at the door as available.
+February 28, 2026, which is a Saturday, at 7:00 PM.
+Tickets are just $20 in advance through stage33live.com or at the door as available.
 Advance tickets guarantee entry.
 Only 40 tickets will be sold.
 The performances will be recorded and filmed.
+More info at the stage33live.com website.

 Stage 33 Live is a casual and intimate industrial-rustic listening room in a former factory hosting local, regional, and national performances and presentations of original material.
 No bar or kitchen, the stage is the mission; coffee / soda / juice / water and weird snacks available by donation.
 More information about the nonprofit, all-volunteer project, and this and other upcoming events, online at stage33live.com

-Stage 33 Live gratefully acknowledges the help of so many individuals without whom none of this would be able to happen, and institutional support this season from The Island Corporation, the Vermont Arts Council, Guilford Sound, WOOL-FM, the Rockingham Arts & Museum Project, and Chroma Technologies to help fund improvements and maintenance, and generally smooth out a lot of the rough edges.
+Stage 33 Live gratefully acknowledges the help of so many individuals without whom none of this would be able to happen, and institutional support this season from The Island Corporation, WOOL-FM, Guilford Sound, and the Rockingham Arts & Museum Project to help fund improvements and maintenance, and generally smooth out a lot of the rough edges.
 Stage 33 Live is a 501(c)3 nonprofit organization, and all donations are deductible to the fullest extent.
 Volunteers run the thing from stem to stern.

 # # #